Crime in Finland: Guns

-Finland is an average European country in the terms of gun ownership, with about 1.5 million guns in register and 30 guns for every 100 people.
-A bulk of this number consists of hunting weapons and there are only 220 000 pistols and revolvers on the register.
-A persistent myth claims that Finns would have the fourth most firearms in the world per capita (right after United States, Yemen, Switzerland), with around 45.3 guns for every 100 people.
-This false number rises from the Small Arms Survey, which claimed in 2007 that there would be 800 000 unregistered guns in addition to the registered ones.
-This claim has been since refuted and has no basis in reality according to the Finnish officials, who estimate the amount of illegal guns to be "in thousands", with a significant amount of them being over 80 years old war trophies.
+Finland is an average European country in terms of gun ownership, with about 1.5 million guns in register and 30 guns for every 100 people.
+The bulk of this number consists of hunting weapons, and there are only 220 000 pistols and revolvers on the register.
+A persistent myth claims that Finns have the fourth most firearms in the world per capita (right after United States, Yemen, Switzerland), with around 45.3 guns for every 100 people.
+This false number rises from the Small Arms Survey, which claimed in 2007 that there are 800 000 unregistered guns in addition to the registered ones.
+This claim has been since refuted and has no basis in reality according to the Finnish officials, who estimate the amount of illegal guns to be "in thousands", with a significant amount of them being war trophies over 80 years old.
 Also, Finland registers OC sprays and other spray-based weapons with a gun license, adding to the gun ownership total.
 Many other European countries, such as Germany, do not require a license to carry an OC spray in public.
 Finland has a high incidence of gun related deaths including suicides, but in gun-related homicides, it is the fifth-ranking country in the EU.